BUBBLE AND SQUEAK

 If the Use By is looming and you simply can’t face any more festive fayre, wrap it, label it (avoiding future Unidentified Frozen Objects) and freeze it!

-Love Food Hate Waste provides oodles of practical advice, and by reducing food waste you could save up to £70 a month – that’s £540 for the average household or £800 for a family with children.
+Love Food Hate Waste provides oodles of practical advice, and by reducing food waste the average family could save up to £60 a month – that’s £500 a year for the average home or £730 for a family with children.
 Just think what you could do with that next Christmas!
 Make reducing food waste your New Year’s Resolution, and use up your leftovers in Bubble and Squeak all year round!

 Bubble and Squeak